Early Years & Elementary School

 Uncovering Potential – Early Years 3 to Grade 5

 Children are naturally curious about the world around them and love to question and inquire.
-Our children are supported through the early years in getting to know and understand themselves and their environment, and in learning essential skills and knowledge.
-We offer our children the opportunity to learn through a wide range of rich, meaningful and multi-sensory practical experiences, in both indoor and outdoor learning environments.
+Our children are supported through the early years in getting to understand themselves and their environment, and in learning essential skills and knowledge.
+We offer our children the opportunity to learn through a wide range of rich, meaningful and multisensory practical experiences, in both indoor and outdoor learning environments.

 Our Early Years and Elementary School is a welcoming, safe and nurturing school that offers a sense of belonging.
-Using children’s strengths and talents we provide challenge, high expectations and support in order to enable children to flourish in a collaborative international community.
-We aim to make learning creative, stimulating, inclusive, meaningful and fun.
+Using children’s strengths and talents, we provide a challenging, stimulating environment, and support in order to enable children to flourish in a collaborative international community.
+We aim to make learning creative, inclusive, meaningful and fun.

 The IPC Personal Goals underpin those individual qualities and learning dispositions we believe children will find essential in the 21st century.
-As global citizens and as the single career gives way to a lifelong portfolio of different occupations, there is an increased need for different and revised knowledge, skills and understandings.
+As global citizens with opportunities to explore an array of diverse occupations, there is an increased need for different and revised knowledge, skills and understandings.
 So therefore children need a classroom environment that encourages them to become lifelong learners and demonstrate:

 Opportunities for children to experience, practice and develop these characteristics are embedded into the learning experiences.

 The IPC is unique in defining International Learning Goals that help young children begin the move towards an increasingly sophisticated national, international, global and intercultural perspective and develop a sense of ‘international mindedness’.
 Here at the FIS we have adopted ‘International Mindedness’ as our ninth personal goal.